yahoo/elide-doc/pages/guide/v5/04-analytics.md

 Elide would expand the above example to this SQL fragment: `PARSEDATETIME(FORMATDATETIME(createdOn, 'yyyy-MM'), 'yyyy-MM')`.

-The time grain definition is optional in hjson configuration and defaults to type 'DAY' and empty SQL expression.
+Time grain definitions are optional and default to type 'DAY' and an empty SQL expression.

 ### Joins